drewstaylor/area-52-course-2/nft/cw721-soulbound/README.md

 ## Implementation

-The `ExecuteMsg` and `QueryMsg` implementations follow the [CW721 spec](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) and are described there.
+The `ExecuteMsg` and `QueryMsg` implementations follow the [CW721 spec](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) and are described there; however, the `transfer_nft` and `send_nft` entry points are removed to enforce non-transferability of the NFT assets, thereby making them "soulbound".
 Beyond that, we make a few additions:

 * `InstantiateMsg` takes name and symbol (for metadata), as well as a **Minter** address.
 This is a special address that has full